Types of Corrugated Boxes

 Corrugated cardboard, sometimes just called corrugated, is a sturdy packaging material made of three layers of kraft paper.
 It’s named for the interior layer of wavy paper, also called the corrugated medium, which gives the cardboard its strength.
 During manufacturing, the inner sheet is put through the corrugation process to create flutes or stiff folds in the paper.
 The corrugated medium is then glued in between two sheets of kraft paper, which form the exterior liners.
 Thanks to the three-layer structure, corrugated cardboard is much stronger than regular cardboard.

 What is a Corrugated Box?

 Corrugated shipping boxes are made of sheets of corrugated cardboard.
 Stacks of corrugated cardboard are trimmed, scored, and folded to create cartons of all shapes and sizes.
 Glue is applied to corners and folds for even greater stability.

 Benefits of Corrugated Boxes

 Sandwiched between two pieces of cardboard, the ridged flutes of corrugated paper are designed to support a great deal of weight.
-Not only is this beneficial for shipping purposes, but it also plays an important part in supporting the weight of food in corrugated disposables like pizza boxes.
+Not only is this beneficial for shipping purposes, but it also plays an important part in supporting the weight of food in pizza boxes and corrugated cardboard takeout boxes.